priya-techrecruiter/open-talent-pool/README.md

 ---

 ### 💼 About the Recruiter
-I’m , **Priya Bency Vargheese**, a **freelance tech recruiter** connecting talented engineers with innovative IT and product-based organizations.
+I’m , **Priya Bency Vargheese**, a **freelance tech recruiter**, connecting talented engineers with innovative IT and product-based organizations.

-🔗 Learn more about me → [Priya Tech Recruiter GitHub Profile](https://github.com/priya-techrecruiter/priya-techrecruiter)
+🔗 Learn more about me → [Priya Tech Recruiter GitHub Profile](https://github.com/priya-techrecruiter)

 ---